-After completion of the course, the student should be able to:
+After successful completion of this course, the students will be able to:

-- CO1: Acquire knowledge on various sub-divisions of Civil Engineering and to appreciate their role inensuring better society.
-[K3] - CO2: Apply the concepts of surveying to calculate distances, anglesand levels. .
-[K3] - CO3: Realize the importance of transportation in nation's economy and to identify the importance of Water Storage and Conveyance Structures. .
-[K2]
+- CO1: Acquire knowledge on various sub-divisions of Civil Engineering and to appreciate their role inensuring better society. - CO2: Apply the concepts of surveying to calculate distances, anglesand levels. - CO3: Realize the importance of transportation in nation's economy and to identify the importance of Water Storage and Conveyance Structures.